iharob/libpptx/README.md

 The basic mechanism is to read the file representing a given part in the document with the zip archive manipulator and then pass the text to the libxml2 XML parser, the root node is then passed to libpptx's corresponding *new* function and then access to all the members that make up the targeted Complex Type is provided by means of accessor functions.

-The following is an example using the [czipio](https://github.com/iharob/czipio) library,
+The following is an example using the [czipio](https://github.com/iharob/czipio) library which was designed specifically for this,

 ```c
 #include <pptx.h>